What’s The Commonplace?

 Hi!
 I’m Tsh Oxenreider.

 I write books and other sundry, and I’m slowly eking out my first novel.
 I also podcast, lead pilgrimages, and teach English to high schoolers, though my favorite titles are wife and mom.
-I’m a nomadic homebody besotted with wanderlust and a 4w5 INTJ bookworm Ravenpuff newly-minted Catholic (after a lifetime of being Protestant) with more questions than answers, and if you get the gist of what I’m saying with any of those things, you’re my people.
+I’m a nomadic homebody besotted with wanderlust and a nerdy newly-minted Catholic bookworm (after a lifetime of being Protestant) with more questions than answers, and if you relate to any of those things, you’re my people.

 Part intrepid pilgrim and scrutinizer of cultural oddities, part whimsical homebody and charming troglodyte, my name really and truly is spelled correctly.
 You pronounce it as though there’s an i, like Tish, unless you’re a coffee shop barista, in which you pronounce it Lucy because you give them a fake name to avoid the hassle.